Nick689/CustomPOS/Usage.md

 ### POPULATING STOCK
-**Category:** There's no limit to the number of category, but you xould only have to type the number while editing database if use numbered name (start with 01 or 001) like this:
+**Categories:** There's no limit to the number of category, but you would only have to type the number while editing database if use numbered name (start with 01 or 001) like:
-01 - Underware
+01-Underware
-02 - T-shirt
+02-T-shirt
-03 - ...
+03-...

 ### POINT OF SALE